Home /Compare /Grape vs Amethyst

 Can you use grape and amethyst together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.96:1.
-Use grape as the dominant/darker color and amethyst as the accent or highlight.
+Yes.
+Both grape and amethyst are purple shades, so they pair naturally in a monochromatic palette.
+Use grape as the dominant color and amethyst as the accent or highlight.

 What is the hex code for grape?+